-Carefully remove the two thumbscrews and hold the MagSens TM Head while retracting the remaining wire rope onto the helicopter hoist being careful not to catch the wire rope on the RHGSE or anything else.
+Carefully retract the remaining wire rope onto the helicopter hoist being careful not to catch the wire rope on the RHGSE or anything else.
 As the rope runs through the MagSens TM Head it will be checked for internal anomalies.

-Stop when the hook is within two feet of the rescue hoist bellmouth.
+Stop when the hook is within two feet of the head.

-Pull the remaining cable through the MagSensTM head by hand.
+Pull the remaining cable through the MagSens [TM] head by hand.